lFirsl/lFirsl/README.md

 development of the [Push Notifications SDK](https://docs.unity.com/ugs/manual/push-notifications/manual/sdk) for the Unity Game Engine.

 🎓
- Academically, my paper [Foveated Animations for Efficient Crowd Simulation](https://lfirsl.github.io/foveated-animations-project/) was published and presented at [I3D 2025](https://i3dsymposium.org/2025/), following an 80/100 grade in my BSc final year project.
+ Academically, I achieved a First Degree BSc with honours, and my paper, [Foveated Animations for Efficient Crowd Simulation](https://lfirsl.github.io/foveated-animations-project/), was published and presented at [I3D 2025](https://i3dsymposium.org/2025/) following an 80/100 grade in my BSc final year project.
 I'm currently working on a benchmarking framework for container orchestration schedulers as part of my MSci research.

-🎮 Personally, I’ve served on the committee for the [University of Leeds eSports and Video Games Society](https://engage.luu.org.uk/groups/H37/esports-and-video-games), organizing weekly events and managing university eSports teams for UK-wide tournaments.
+🎮 As a personal passion, I’ve served on the committee for the [University of Leeds eSports and Video Games Society](https://engage.luu.org.uk/groups/H37/esports-and-video-games), organizing weekly events and managing university eSports teams for UK-wide tournaments.